Finance & Operations

 Food Cost Percentage Per Dish = (Total Cost of Dish Per Serving / Price of Dish to Customer) x 100

-Let’s examine this formula more closely:
+Let’s examine how to calculate this more closely:

 1. Calculate what it costs for you to make a dish (a.k.a.
 Total Cost of Dish).